-2While it is fortunate to know the truth, it is unfortunate that sorting is $\Theta(n \log n)$ rather than $\Theta(n)$!
+2While it is fortunate to know the truth, it is unfortunate that sorting is $\Theta(n \log n)$ rather than $\Theta(n)!$

 Another common misconception is thinking that the best case for an algorithm occurs when the input size is as small as possible, or that the worst case occurs when the input size is as large as possible.
 What is correct is that best- and worse-case instances exist for each possible size of input.
 That is, for all inputs of a given size, say i, one (or more) of the inputs of size i is the best and one (or more) of the inputs of size i is the worst.
-Often (but not always!), we can characterize the best input case for an arbitrary size, and we can characterize the worst input case for an arbitrary size.
+Often (but not always!), we can characterize the best input case for an arbitrary size, and we can characterize the worst input case for an arbitrary size, and we can characterize the worst input case for an arbitrary size, and we can characterize the worst input case for an arbitrary size.
 Ideally, we can determine the growth rate for the characterized best, worst, and average cases as the input size grows.